Reputable Criminal Defense, Personal Injury & Family Law Firm Serving Southeast Idaho

 To file for divorce (without children) in Idaho, you must submit a family law case information sheet, complaint for divorce, summons with orders, affidavit of service with orders, and a vital statistics certificate of divorce.
 We will help you complete all necessary steps for a clean and expedient divorce.

-With years of combined experience, Shane Reichert and Stratton Laggis have successfully litigated cases in the State of Idaho involving criminal defense, family law, and personal injury.
+With years of experience, Stratton Laggis has successfully litigated cases in the State of Idaho involving criminal defense, family law, and personal injury.
 Our attorneys are well-suited to help you obtain the legal outcome you want and deserve.